-- Place the mount on the wall: Hold the mount up against the wall in the desired location and use a pencil to mark the location of the screw holes.
+- Place the mount on the wall: Hold the mount against the wall and mark the screw holes with a pencil.

 - Drill pilot holes: Use a drill bit that is slightly smaller than the screws to drill pilot holes where you made the marks.

 - Attach the brackets: Place the brackets on the mount and insert screws into the pilot holes.
 Use a screwdriver to tighten the screws until they are secure.